Backbase/bb-fuel/README.md

 ```
 java -Denvironment.name=your-env-00 -jar bb-fuel-{version}-boot.jar
 ```
 Note: replace `your-env-00` with the name of your environment.
-You can omit this property if you've
+Alternatively you can add `environment.name` property to `application.yml` before building bb-fuel.

 - For environments based on local:
 ```
-java -Dspring.profiles.active=pcf -jar bb-fuel-{version}-boot.jar
+java -Dspring.profiles.active=local -jar bb-fuel-{version}-boot.jar
 ```

 - For environments based on PCF: